DCCoder90/mtg-mcp/ReadMe.md

 # MTGMCP

-A simple MCP server for the [MTG API](https://magicthegathering.io) to assist with card data and deck building.
+A simple MCP server for the [Scryfall](https://scryfall.com/docs/api) to assist with card data and deck building.